nathanbacon/SwiftBoy-App/README.md

 # SwiftBoy

 This is a Gameboy emulator built using Swift.
 I built it out of an interest in how computers work and how emulators are built.
+It currently targets iOS but I plan to also target MacOS.
+It uses the Metal API for graphics.

 <kbd>
 <p></br></p>